amdigital-co-uk/docs-playbook/docs/Onboarding/Engineering/index.md

 - **When:** Next few weeks.
 - **Highlights:**
     - Introduction to the product you'll be working on and our overarching product vision.
 With our Head of Product.
-    - "Ways of working" coaching session, covering our ethos, guiding principals, and key guidelines.
+    - "Ways of working" coaching session, covering our ethos, guiding principles, and key guidelines.
 With your manager.
     - Overview of our architectural standards and patterns.
 With your manager.
     - DevOps introduction.
 With your manager or DevOps Engineer.
     - Your probation objectives will be set.